yschaeff/qmk_firmware/keyboards/fingerpunch/FP_LIBRARY_SUPPORT.md

 ```

+### Custom config.h

+Add this to the keyboard's config.h to allow for custom fingerpunch config.h inclusions
+`#include "keyboards/fingerpunch/src/config.h"`

 ### Audio startup sound

 Take a look at `keyboards/fingerpunch/src/fp_audio.c`, and you'll note some startup sounds.
 Copy those into the `#ifdef AUDIO_ENABLE` section of your config.h and add them in.